dwhjames/datomisca/doc/getstarted.md

 ## #12 Use the query result

 The query results are bound to the name `results`.
-According to the input query, the compiler has infered that there should be 2 output parameters.
+According to the input query, the compiler has inferred that there should be two output parameters.

 Thus, `results` is a `Iterable[(Any, Any)]`.